20 Family-Friendly Vacation Spots Kids Love (2026)

 - ⛰️ National parks: Yellowstone drew 4.8 million visitors in 2025, and the free Junior Ranger program runs at 400+ parks for ages 5–14

 - 💡 Kids pick the trip more than you think.
-An NYU survey of 1,596 parents found 55% of children heavily influence the final destination — families who involve kids in the decision report smoother trips
+The NYU survey of 1,596 parents found 55% of children heavily influence the final destination — families who involve kids in the decision report smoother trips

 - 🧮 Use our budget calculator to price out your family's top picks before booking